weel/android-messaging-tutorial/README.md

     };
         LocalBroadcastManager.getInstance(this).registerReceiver(receiver, new IntentFilter("com.sinch.messagingtutorial.app.ListUsersActivity"));

-If you try running your app now, depending on the speed of your connection, you may see only a quick flash of the loading spinner, or it might stick around for a few seconds.
+Depending on your connection speed, when you try to run the app now, you may see the loading spinner for only a flash or as long as a few seconds.

-##SEND MESSAGES
+##Send messages

-Now, you will add the messaging feature.
-Create a new activity, **MessagingActivity**, and start it from **ListUsersActivity**, when a user clicks on another user's name:
+Now let’s add the messaging feature.
+Create a new activity, **MessagingActivity**, and start it from **ListUsersActivity** when a user clicks on another user's name:

     public void openConversation(ArrayList<String> names, int pos) {
         ParseQuery<ParseUser> query = ParseUser.getQuery();